edulinq/lms-docker-canvas-testdata/README.md

 ## Usage

-The docker image is fairly standard, and does not require special care when building or running.
+The docker image is fairly standard, and does not require any special care when building or running.

 Running the scripts in this project requires Python >= 3.8 and the dependencies listed in [requirements.txt](requirements.txt).
 You can install these requirements in pip with: